 What is the Rat Pack?

 Every year, Ballarat High School enters a dedicated team in the Energy Break-through competition.
 This devoted and enthusiastic crowd goes by the name of the “Rat Pack”.
 Members of the team come from every year level of Ballarat High School, and train for months in preparation for the event.
-To find out how you can get involved, click the “How can I get involved” button.
+To find out how you can get involved, refer to the “How can I get involved” section below.

-Design Innovation Award (2006) for a revolutionary peddling design innovation.
+Design Innovation Award (2006) for a revolutionary pedalling design innovation.